-In times of state of crisis due to mass migration, asylum seekers who had stayed in the transit zones prior to 21 May 2020 had no access to the labour market at all.
-333 Between March 2017 and January 2019 the same rules were applicable also to asylum-seekers staying at either in exceptional cases in reception centres or having private accommodation, meaning that they had no access to work at all.
-As of January 2019, due to the amendment of the Asylum Act, they again have the right to work after 9 months have passed since the start of their procedure in accordance with the general rules applicable to foreigners.
-In this case, the employer had to request a work permit - valid for 1 year and renewable - from the local employment office.
-Asylum seekers could only apply for jobs, which were not taken by Hungarians or nationals of the European Economic Area.
-However, Menedék Association reported that in practice employers are not willing to offer jobs to people under asylum procedure, since they have only humanitarian residence permit with a 2-3-month-long definite time of validity.
-334 The Menedék Association is not aware of any asylum-seeker applying for or actually undertaking a job in 2020.
+Asylum seekers have the right to work after 9 months have passed since the start of their procedure in accordance with the general rules applicable to foreigners.353 In this case, the employer has to request a work permit - valid for 1 year and renewable - from the local employment office.
+Asylum seekers can only apply for jobs which are not taken by Hungarians or nationals of the European Economic Area.
+As per the experience of HHC and the account of the Menedék Association, in practice employers are not willing to offer a job to people under asylum procedure, who only have a humanitarian residence permit with a 2-3-month-long definite time of validity.354 The HHC is aware of a case in which an asylum-seeker sought employment in 2021, but failed to find one due to the employers' unwillingness to hire him.